fiftydinar/gidro-os/README.md

   ```
   rpm-ostree reset
   ```
-- Update your current system to latest version (system will reboot if update is available):
+- Update your current system to the latest version (system will reboot if update is available):
   ```
   rpm-ostree update --reboot
   ```